mrtzh/mrtzh.github.io/_posts/2013-09-07-the-zen-of-gradient-descent.markdown

 \\[\\|x^* - x_{k+1}\\| \\le \\alpha\\|x_k-x^*\\|,\\]

-<p>If this happens in every step, Gradient Descent converges exponentially fast towards the optimum.
-This is soberly called linear convergence in Optimization.
-Note that since the function is strongly convex, this also guarantees convergence of the objective value.</p>
+<p>If this happens in every step, Gradient Descent converges exponentially fast
+towards the optimum.
+This is soberly called linear convergence in optimization.
+Since the function is smooth, this also guarantees convergence in objective value.</p>

 <p>Choosing the right step size \(t\) is an important task.
 If we choose it to small, our progress will be unnecessarily slow.
 If we choose it too large, we will overshoot.
 A calculation shows that if we put \(t= 2/(\ell + L)\) we get \(\alpha = (L-\ell)/(L+\ell).\) Remember that \(\kappa = L/\ell\) is condition number of the matrix.
 More generally, you could define the condition number of \(f\) in this way.
 We have shown that</p>